-Our effective tax rate includes a rate benefit attributable to the fact that, after this offering, approximately 79.6% of Artisan Partners Holdings' earnings will not be subject to corporate level taxes.
+Our effective tax rate includes a rate benefit attributable to the fact that approximately 79.6% of Artisan Partners Holdings' earnings are not subject to corporate level taxes.
 This favorable impact is partially offset by the impact of certain permanent items, primarily attributable to certain compensation related expenses that are not deductible for tax purposes.
 Absent these items, the pro forma effective tax rate, on the portion of income owned by the corporation, would be 35.5%.